adriancarriger/angularfire2-offline/README.md

 ## How it works

- - While online Firebase data is stored locally (as data changes the local store is updated)
+ - While online, Firebase data is stored locally (as data changes the local store is updated)
  - While offline, local data is served if available
  - On reconnect, Observables update app with new Firebase data
  - Even while online, local data is used first when available which results in a faster load
- - If loaded from local store while online and Firebase sends changes (usually a few moments later), the changes will be sent to all subscribers and the local store will be updated.

 ## License